Ajeypalsingh/Ajeypalsingh/README.md

 some skills to do something extraordinary things.

-I'm a passionate developer learning to create fully functional websites and softwares that make people's life easy.Feel free to browse my repositories and projects, and don't hesitate to contact me if you have any questions or would like to collaborate on a project.
+I'm a passionate developer learning to create fully functional websites and softwares that make people's life easy.
+Feel free to browse my repositories and projects, and don't hesitate to contact me if you have any questions or would like to collaborate on a project.

 Thank you for visiting my profile, and I look forward to connecting with you!